Wednesday, July 31, 2024

 Like and repost the posts of others.
 When you repost theirs, they will repost yours.

 Be consistent.
 If you're only going to post once a month, should you bother?
 Maybe not.
-On the other hand, perhaps you only want to post when you have a new book or other produce.
+On the other hand, perhaps you only want to post when you have a new book or other product.
 Personally, I don't think periodic posting will help with sales.

 Finally, don't get drawn into reading lots of others' posts or surfing social media sites.
 And keep meeting real people!
 They're more fun.